 The ‘Building on government systems for shock preparedness and response: the role of social assistance data and information systems’ webinar took place on 7 February 2019.
 It coincided with the launch of a publication and accompanying infographic on this topic (see full page here).

-The webinar was led by the Australian Department of Foreign Affairs and Trade (DFAT), in coordination with the World Food Programme (WFP), and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
+The webinar was led by the Australian Department of Foreign Affairs and Trade (DFAT), in coordination with the World Food Programme (WFP), and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 The event was moderated by Clare O’Brien (Senior Consultant, WFP), who was joined by speakers Valentina Barca (Senior Consultant, OPM), Rodolfo Beazley (Senior Consultant, OPM), and Tom Mtenje (Deputy Team Leader, Social Protection Programme, GIZ Malawi).

 The contribution of social assistance data and information in preparedness and response to shocks

 Valentina Barca and Rodolfo Beazley opened the webinar, referring to the Grand Bargain of 2016, which pledges practitioners to use existing resources and capabilities to shrink humanitarian needs over the long term.
 Routine social assistance data and underlying information systems can potentially make an important contribution to preparedness and response to shocks, as:

 - They can support vertical and horizontal expansions, play a fundamental role for new programmes piggybacking on existing systems, and also provide important information for design tweaks and shadow alignment (see more on these concepts here).